axiros/terminal_markdown_viewer/README.md

 # Terminal Markdown Viewer

 *When you edit multiple md files remotely, like in a larger [mkdocs](http://www.mkdocs.org/) project, context switches between editing terminal(s) and viewing browser may have some efficiency impact.
 Also sometimes there is just no browser, like via security gateways offering just a fixed set of applications on the hop in machine.
 Further, reading efficiency and convenience is often significantly improved by using colors.
 And lastly, using such a thing for cli applications might improve user output, e.g. for help texts.
-This is where mdv, a Python based marked down viewer for the terminal might be a good option.*
+This is where mdv, a Python based mark down viewer for the terminal might be a good option.*

 Markdown is actually simple enough to be well displayed on modern (256 color) terminals (except images that is).